WpHeadless/wpheadless/docs/backup-restore.md

 # Restore from backup

-Use `./run-task wp-snapshot-restore <backupfile>` to restore wpheadless from backup.
+Use `./run-task restore <backupfile>` to restore wpheadless from backup.

 ```bash
 % ./run-task restore snapshots/localhost.tar.gz